How To Survive Your First Christmas Alone

 One option is also to go away on holiday.
 Why not fly to the Canary Islands with a friend to get a bit of sunshine on your face?

-If you don’t know anyone who is single why not try Buddies4Travel (www.buddies4travel.co.uk) who can help you find a suitable and lovely travelling companion.
+If you don’t know anyone who is single why not try Just You (www.justyou.co.uk) who specialise in hosted Singles holidays.

 Why not try something new and completely different – I’m off with my friend and her kids to have champagne by a swimming pool on Christmas Day ( we are off to Teddington Open Air Pool for salmon and champers ! ) It’s about doing something new, and creating your own NEW traditions for yourself and your kids.